sub1inear/sub1inear.github.io/_posts/2025-03-28-making-of-rift-part-1.md

     ...
 }
 ```
-Callbacks for the recieving and transmitted would transfer data between the target and the controller.
+Callbacks for the recieving and transmitting would transfer data between the target and the controller.
 ```cpp
 // target callbacks
 void data_recieve(int bytes) { // callback for when controller sends a message